What Is San Sebastian Known For? Food, Surf & More

 - Monte Urgull sits right next to the old town.
 I hiked up past forest trails and fortifications.
 There’s a massive Jesus statue at the top that looks over the whole bay.

-- Monte Igueldo’s more of a classic viewpoint.
+- Monte Igueldo is more of a classic viewpoint.
 You can hike it or ride the old-school funicular (which I couldn’t resist).
-There’s even a weird little retro amusement park at the top.
+There’s even a cute little retro amusement park at the top.

 - The Flysch Route in the Basque Coast Geopark was by far my favourite hike from San Sebastian.
 It takes a little bit of planning, and you’ll want to allow a full day to do it.
 Also, check the tide is out when you arrive at the rock formations.